redecentralize/alternative-internet/README.md

 ## Currencies

+### Bitcoin

+[BitCoin](http://bitcoin.org/en/) is a digital currency, a protocol, and a software that enables it.
+Decentralized crypto-currency

+### Litecoin

+[LiteCoin](https://litecoin.org/)  is a peer-to-peer Internet currency that enables instant payments to anyone in the world (was based on Bitcoin)

+### See Namecoin above

+## Currency Clones/Derivatives

+I have moved most of the currencies to this section until I can determine there is an actual economy in existence around them and that they are not just forks/clones or what have you of the currencies above.

 ### BBQCoin

 [BBQCoin](http://bbqcoin.org/) often abbreviated to BBQ or BQC is a scrypt based blockchain fork of the original bitcoin source code, very similar to litecoin and launched only a short while after Litecoin.